stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ## What is a Makefile?

 A Makefile is a special file used by the ``make`` utility to automate the building and management of software projects.
 It defines a set of rules and dependencies for compiling code, linking files, and generating executables or other targets.
 Makefiles consist of targets, dependencies, and commands that describe how to build each part of the project.
 Typically, they are used in environments with many files, like C/C++ projects, where manual compilation would be cumbersome.
 We do not need to dive into the depth of that - just the targets will be used for the automatisation.
-I will not go into more detail later.
+That is about all you need to know here.

 ## Quickly create an Apptainer image from a Blueprint